P/2013 R3 (Catalina–PanSTARRS): Mechanism

-The activity of P/2013 R3 was caused by the catastrophic rotational breakup of its rapidly-rotating nucleus, which progressively disintegrated into slow-moving fragments and dusty debris over several months.
-From the combined cross-sectional areas of P/2013 R3's fragments, the asteroid's precursor nucleus originally had a diameter of 800 m before it broke up.
+The activity of P/2013 R3 was caused by the catastrophic rotational breakup of its nucleus, which progressively disintegrated into slow-moving fragments and dusty debris over several months.
+The combined cross-sectional areas of P/2013 R3's fragments suggest the asteroid's nucleus originally had a diameter of 800 m before it broke up.
 It is the first asteroid discovered while in the process of disintegrating.

 Rotational breakup occurs when an asteroid rotates faster than the critical spin barrier period at 2.2 hours, below which centrifugal forces exceed the gravitational and interparticle van der Waals cohesive forces holding the asteroid together.
-Material along the asteroid's equator, where centrifugal forces are strongest, is ejected outward past the asteroid's gravitational escape speed (~0.5 m/s) and disaggregates into discrete fragments due to interparticle cohesion.
+Material along the asteroid's equator, where centrifugal forces are strongest, is ejected outward beyond the asteroid's gravitational escape speed (~0.5 m/s) and then disaggregates into discrete fragments due to interparticle cohesion.

-The precursor of P/2013 R3 gradually spun up past the critical period due to a continuous yet minuscule net torque on the asteroid's rotation, primarily caused by sunlight reflecting off the asteroid's irregular surface—a phenomenon known as the Yarkovsky–O'Keefe–Radzievskii–Paddack (YORP) effect.
+The precursor of P/2013 R3 gradually spun up past the critical period due to a continuous yet subtle net torque on the asteroid's rotation, primarily caused by sunlight reflecting off the asteroid's irregular surface—a phenomenon known as the Yarkovsky–O'Keefe–Radzievskii–Paddack (YORP) effect.
 The YORP effect can spin up sub-kilometer-sized asteroids like P/2013 R3 below the critical period over a short timescale within one million years.
 Compared to the 150-million-year average rate of disruptive impact events for sub-kilometer main-belt asteroids, rotational breakup by the YORP effect occurs much more frequently by two orders of magnitude.
-Indeed, a majority of known active asteroids in the main belt are suspected of undergoing or approaching rotational breakup, which notably includes 331P/Gibbs (P/2012 F5), 311P/PanSTARRS (P/2013 P5), and 6478 Gault.
+Several active asteroids in the main belt are suspected of undergoing or approaching rotational breakup, such as 331P/Gibbs (P/2012 F5), 311P/PanSTARRS (P/2013 P5), and 6478 Gault.

-In addition to the YORP effect, weak, anisotropic outgassing of sublimating water ice may be in part responsible for spinning up P/2013 R3's precursor.
+In addition to the YORP effect, uneven outgassing of sublimating water ice may be in part responsible for spinning up P/2013 R3's precursor.
 Although there is no direct spectroscopic evidence of water sublimation in P/2013 R3, it is implied by the prolonged dust ejection of its fragments, whose subsurface ices are presumably exposed after the precursor's breakup.
 Without the YORP effect, constant water sublimation rates greater than 1e-3 kg/s can spin up sub-kilometer asteroids below the critical period in less than one million years and can be spectroscopically undetectable if the sublimation rate is below the observational lower limit of 1 kg/s.